-- You can also use frozen corn instead of canned corn, but add a teaspoon of salt to the mixture.
+- Use frozen corn instead of canned corn.
+Just remember to add a teaspoon of salt to the mixture.

-- Here’s a neat trick to incorporate cornstarch easily into the dish: combine it with cold milk, whisk the lumps away, and then add it to the mixture.
-A great timesaving hack!
+- Here’s a neat trick to incorporate cornstarch easily into the dish.
+Combine it with cold milk, whisk the lumps away, and then add it to the mixture.

-- If you want your corn pudding to contain a little less liquid, drain the liquid out of the canned kernel corn.
-Do not drain the creamed corn, though!
+- Want your corn pudding to contain a little less liquid?
+Simply drain the liquid out of the canned kernel corn.
+Don’t drain the creamed corn, though!

-- If you’re serving a large crowd, you can double the ingredients to make more, but bake it in two separate dishes to make sure it cooks all the way through.
+- Double the ingredients to make more.
+This works well if you’re serving a large crowd.
+Bake it in two dishes to ensure it cooks all the way through.

-- If you want to cut back on the cholesterol, use a liquid egg substitute instead of five eggs.
+- Cut back on the cholesterol.
+Use a liquid egg substitute instead of eggs.

-- You can use either a 2-quart casserole dish, a glass baking dish, or an aluminum pan to bake the dish in.
-Whatever you use, do not forget to grease it with cooking spray.
+- You can use either a 2-quart casserole dish, a glass baking dish, or an aluminum pan to bake the dish.
+Whatever you use, don’t forget to grease it with cooking spray.
 Use fat-free to minimize the guilt!

 Corn Pudding Variations

-- If you want a more savory corn pudding, easy – just skip on the sugar!
+- Want a more savory corn pudding?
+Easy – just skip the sugar!

 - Want to add some Tex-Mex flair to the dish?
-Add some green chili and loads of shredded cheese to the mixture before popping it in the oven.
+Add some green chili and loads of shredded cheese to the mixture before baking.

-- Give the dish a smoky flavor by topping it with crunchy bacon bits.
+- Give the dish a smoky flavor.
+Top it with crunchy bacon bits.

-- Spice it up by adding some jalapenos and pepper jack cheese.
+- Spice it up!
+Add some jalapenos and pepper jack cheese.

 Since you can serve corn pudding either hot or cold, you can either make it on the day of your party or a few days in advance.